 Click on the various images to enlarge.
 And below we share some more pictures from the splendid occasion.
-(S.R.) … continue reading the full article “Wonderfully Successful School Reunion 1971-1976 on Saturday Night”
+(S.R.) [read more …] “Wonderfully Successful School Reunion 1971-1976 on Saturday Night”

 The death has occurred of Kenneth Desmond Brennan, Millstreet, Cork.
 Former principal of Millstreet Community School, peacefully at home in Millstreet surrounded by his loving family, dearly beloved husband of Halina, will be sadly missed by his childern Desmond, Kevin, Louise and Wala, sons in law Con and Matteo, daughter in law Karin, grandchildern Stefan, Wiktor, Brian, Sophia, Lara and Emma, brother Frank, sisters Anna, Mary and Bernie, brothers-in-law, sisters-in-law, nieces and nephews, cousins and a wide circle of relatives friends and neighbours.

 Reposing at Millstreet Church on Sunday 16th of October from 6pm to 8pm.
 Funeral Mass on Monday at 11am followed by burial in St Mary’s Cemetery.
-May he rest in peace. … continue reading the full article “Death Notice: Ken Brennan”
+May he rest in peace. [read more …] “Death Notice: Ken Brennan”